microsoft/FLAML/website/docs/Use-Cases/Auto-Generation.md

 # start the conversation
 user.initiate_chat(
     assistant,
-    "Draw a rocket and save to a file named 'rocket.svg'", )
+    message="Draw a rocket and save to a file named 'rocket.svg'", )
 ```